apache/lucene-site/content/pages/site-instructions.md

 Pushing to the `main` branch will update the staging site while pushing to `production` branch will update the main web site.
 Read the `README.md` file for further instructions.

-For reporting website-related issues or suggesting improvements, please visit our [Issue Tracker](https://issues.apache.org/jira/projects/LUCENE).
+For reporting website-related issues or suggesting improvements, please use [GitHub Issues](https://github.com/apache/lucene-site/issues).